 Extravasation may be linked to peripheral cannulation or a Central Venous Access Device (CVAD).

-Signs and symptoms include:
+Suspect CVAD extravasation if Signs and symptoms include:

 If the patient is receiving an active infusion STOP the infusion immediately

-▼Leave the central venous catheter in place.
+▼Leave the vascular access device in place.

-▼Attempt to aspirate as much drug as possible with a new syringe.
+▼Attempt to aspirate as much drug as possible with a new syringe

 ▼For ports, aspirate then remove needle

-▼Organise X-ray of line or cathetergram
+▼Organise X-ray (ultrasound) of line or cathetergram for any CVAD device

 Definition: A disorder characterized by laboratory test results that indicate an elevation in the concentration of calcium (corrected for albumin) in blood.